Pype Hayes: History

 The first school opened on the estate in 1928 – Paget Council School, which had capacity for 824 pupils aged 5–15 years.
 Gunter Road Council School was added in 1930 for 432 children aged 5–11 years, with wooden huts being added in 1930 and even the hall of St Mary's Church being used as an annex from 1952 to 1954 to cope with increased pupil numbers.

 By the 1980s, most of the houses at Pype Hayes were plagued with "concrete cancer" – a structural defect which renders buildings beyond repair.
 As with many large council housing estates, car crime, drugs, burglaries and "hooligan" behaviour were becoming a widespread problem.
-Also demolished as the Norton public house, which was replaced by a supermarket.
+Also demolished was the Norton public house, which was replaced by a supermarket.

 It was soon decided that the defective homes all had to be demolished, and in 1992 the Pype Hayes Regeneration Programme began.

 Several tower blocks were built on Pype Hayes during the 1960s, as part of further rehousing from inner city slums, but these homes were no better than the older ones in the area, despite being some 40 years newer.
 They too would have to be demolished.

 On 7 July 2005 the council approved the demolition of properties 189-235 Pype Hayes Road, which were built by Dunlop Boswell.
 Demolition cost an estimated £60,000.
 The last houses to be were demolished were around 2010–2011.
 The twelfth and final phase of the regeneration was approved by the Cabinet on 27 October 2003.
 The successful tender submission by Barratt Homes and Prime Focus was then approved in 2002.
 Most of the properties in Pype Hayes were demolished, with the exception of Sorrel House which was retained and refurbished, and were replaced with a modern housing development.
 The regeneration of Pype Hayes continues with Persimmon Homes completing the final phase in 2009, ending the estate's regeneration process which had lasted 17 years.